 A migraine episode is characterized by the following:

-- Migraine aura: Migraine episode begins with an aura.
+- Migraine aura: A migraine episode begins with an aura.
 The aura may either precede the migraine or accompany the headache attacks.
 The aura is a specific neurological symptom that is associated with the headache.
 It may be visual (blind spot, fuzzy lines) or sensory (tingling).

 - Migraine attack: Intense headaches that usually occur on one side of the head and/or face.
 The pain may radiate to other parts of the head or neck.
 Pain may also be present behind the eye.